Savannah DeMelo: Club career

 Racing Louisville selected DeMelo with the fourth pick in the 2022 NWSL Draft, two spots after the club selected fellow midfielder Jaelin Howell.
 DeMelo made her professional debut on March 25, playing 11 minutes off the bench against the Houston Dash in Racing's second game of the 2022 NWSL Challenge Cup.
 She started for the first time on April 2 in a 3–0 win against the Kansas City Current.
 DeMelo started every Racing match in the 2022 NWSL season, scoring four goals and assisting two while leading the league in scoring chances created and fouls won.
 DeMelo's first professional goal, a game-winning direct free kick against San Diego Wave FC on May 18, 2022, was featured on ESPN's SportsCenter Top 10.

 In 2023, DeMelo had 12 goal involvements across all competitions, scoring five and assisting two in league play.
 She was named to the 2023 NWSL Challenge Cup All-Tournament Team and the NWSL Player of the Month for May.
 She twice made the league's Team of the Month.

 On 14 September 2025, she collapsed during a game against Seattle Reign.
 The club later said she was 'stable and alert".
+It was later revealed that DeMelo had suffered a cardiac event on the field.